ali223/share-inspire-forum/readme.md

 <h2>ShareInspire Forum</h2>
 <p>
 	ShareInspire Forum is a discussion forum website.
 It is meant to provide a platform, where people can come together and inspire eash other by sharing their thoughts and feelings.
 It is a personal project that I have built to learn and practise Vue.js and Laravel.
+You can visit the website at <a href="http://share-inspire-forum.herokuapp.com">http://share-inspire-forum.herokuapp.com</a>
 </p>
 <hr>
 <h3>Features</h3>